Can a feedback-rich culture improve wellbeing at work?

 The role of managers

 The link between good line management and wellbeing is well-established.
-The Whitehall study is a famous investigation into the social determinants of health, and explored the prevalence of cardiovascular disease among British civil servants.
+The Whitehall study is a famous investigation into the social determinants of health and explored the prevalence of the cardiovascular disease among British civil servants.
 The study found that people who perceived their supervisors treated them fairly had 30% lower cardiovascular incidents (the researchers were sure to make adjustments to rule out other contributing factors).
 This is powerful evidence and really demonstrates the influence a manager can have on an individual's health.